Fidelity of Interpretability Methods and Perturbation Artifacts in Neural Networks: Introduction

 \section{Introduction}

-Deep learning has recently demonstrated state of the art performance in a wide range of computer vision tasks.
-However, their classifications and predictions are difficult to interpret and explain.
-Practitioners mostly treat deep learning as a black box, where how predictions are made remains opaque.
-One of the major approaches to interpretability in deep learning is to quantify importance of input features with respect to the model prediction.
-However, due to the complexity and non-linearity of deep neural networks, rigorous evaluation of those methods is understudied.
-Here, we investigate a number of challenges arising from such evaluation and refine previously introduced methods to measure \emph{fidelity} of importance estimators, i.e. how accurately they describe a model's decisions.
+Deep learning has recently demonstrated state-of-the-art performance in computer vision tasks.
+However, their decision (detection, classification, and prediction) is difficult to interpret and explain.
+One of the major approaches to interpretability is to quantify the importance of input features with respect to the model's prediction.
+However, rigorous evaluation of those feature importance estimators is problematic due to the complexity of DNNs and the lack of ground truth.
+Here, we investigate challenges arising from a perturbation-based evaluation and estimate the \emph{fidelity} of importance estimators using the Most Import First (MIF) and the Least Import First (LIF) perturbation curves.

-In deep neural networks, back-propagation and its variations are often used to estimate importance scores, where such methods are also referred to as saliency maps and pixel attribution \cite{baehrens2010explain, Simonyan2014}.
-Developments of importance estimators are often justified with human-centered arguments, since how a particular model is making its prediction is mostly impossible to know \cite{Kim2019, Springenberg2015}.
-Often, evaluation and comparison are based on the grounds of closer alignment with human intuition about regions of interest, clusters of high values, visual contrast, and sparsity.
-Since it is known that the way machine learning models and humans reach a prediction is vastly different \cite{szegedy2013intriguing}, such heuristic arguments should be used with caution.